BlackBoxQuant/HS2DDS/README.md

 HS2DDS will, given a classical data structure, convert the data in each node into a sequence of RGB values.
 Before writing the data to the image file, HS2DDS will perform a "RGB Spectrum Distribution Sort".
-This will create a distribution function that, given the color data of a node and the current data image, will determine where on the image the new node should be inserted.Thus, the image will be sorted based on the RGB spectrum.
+This will create a distribution function that, given the color data of a node and the current data image, will determine where on the image the new node should be inserted.
+Thus, the image will be sorted based on the RGB spectrum.
 This will allow for very quick queries; given a node to query, it will use the distribution function to determine a range of coordinates on the image that the data would exist.
 This will narrow down the search to O(n) where n is a very small fraction of N.